EolnMsuk/SkipCord-2/README.md

 - **pip** (usually bundled with Python).
   - Check by running: pip --version

-- **Git** (optional, but helpful for version control).
-  - Download from https://git-scm.com/ if needed.

 - **Microsoft Edge** (latest) + **WebDriver**
   - Our bot uses the ‘webdriver_manager’ library to auto-download the appropriate Edge driver.
   - Make sure Edge is installed and up to date.